jbiatek/BSGRulebook/rulebook.md

 Players must be given a reasonable opportunity to use abilities.
 For example, you may not rush to put cards into a Skill check to prevent players from using a card that can only be played before cards are added.

-The current player also chooses which components to place and which to skip if there is [a shortage](#component-limitations), and which space areas are activated first when activating Cylon ships.
+The current player also chooses which components to place and which to skip if there is [a shortage](#component-limitations), and which space areas are resolved first when activating Cylon ships.

 When "all players" are instructed to do something, unless otherwise specified the current player goes first, moving in clockwise order.